wootfish/eli.sohl.com/_posts/2019-08-09-ad-hoc-net-routing-idea.md

 The core construct is simple enough that I wonder whether I'm the first to get to it.
 I hope I'm not -- it'd be especially nice if someone else has already taken care of implementing it, too -- but just in case, here's an outline of what I have in mind.
 If there's prior art, I'd love to add a link to it.

-This is just the sketch of an idea, not a full specification.
-It is light on details in some areas because I'm not a subject matter expert.
-With that said, here we go.

 ## Transports